LuckySikolia/LuckySikolia/README.md

 * User interface (UI) design: Crafting visually appealing and user-friendly interfaces
 * User experience (UX) design: Ensuring a seamless and enjoyable user journey
 * HTML and CSS Mastering the languages that bring designs to life
-* User research and analysis: Unraveling the mysteries of user behavior
+* User research and analysis: Unraveling the mysteries of user behaviour

 ***
 ### :hammer_and_wrench: Language and Tools